datamonsterr/astronvim_config/README.md

 # Another configuration method

 Basically, [AstroNvim](https://github.com/kabinspace/AstroVim) provides us two way to make an user's customization.
-You can use an user/init.lua (which I'm using in main branch) or without a user/init.lua (which I'm using in another_method branch).
+You can use an user/init.lua (which I'm using in another_method branch) or without a user/init.lua (which I'm using in main branch).

-**Notes:** You can see that my `main` method seems not in a single file because I split user/init.lua to many files and source it back to user/init.lua
+**Notes:** You can see that my `another_method` seems not in a single file because I split user/init.lua to many files and source it back to user/init.lua

 Install another_method of my config, use: